-The Queens Head was built in 1744.
+The Queens Head on Kirkgate, was built in 1744.
 High up on the building is a date stone which reads 1744 with the letters ‘SRS’ underneath.

 This pub did not change landlords very often.
 In 1821, Ann Curtis was licensee, followed by the Hardisty family who were there for around 40 years, James Lambert, Harry Roundill, Mrs. Ann Emsley, Margaret Crossley, Alfred Chew and in 1927 by Alfred Butler until his retirement in 1951 and who died in May 1953.

 Ownership has changed several times and in December 1920 a Mr. & Mrs. Wilkinson agreed a sale to Mrs. J. Newall.
 In 1877 the property was sold by Samuel Hardisty and his mortgagees to Jonathan Bailey, and in 1882 it was conveyed to Ann Emsley.
 In 1892 the property changed hands yet again when the property was sold to Charles Ryder, Charles Francis Tetley and Charles Foster Ryder.